 The design was developed after visits made by Prinda and Graham Brindle to the monastery and during discussions with the abbott, along with Vichayuth Meenaphant and Manassak Senachak.

-The construction of the building is now underway.
 The library, named Yen Boon library, is in part funded by donation.
 If you are a Facebook user, you can visit the project’s Facebook page here.